US stocks fall broadly as S&P 500 ends worst year since 2008

-The Nasdaq composite fell 0.7% and is on track for a much steeper annual loss of 33.5%.
+The Nasdaq composite fell 1.1% and is on pace for a much steeper annual loss of 33.8%.
 The index is faring much worse this year because it is heavily made up of technology stocks that have been leading the broader market slump.

 Stocks struggled all year as inflation put increasing pressure on consumers and raised concerns about economies slipping into recession.
 Central banks raised interest rates to fight high prices.
 The Federal Reserve’s aggressive rate hikes remain a major focus for investors as the central bank walks a thin line between raising rates enough to cool inflation, but not so much that they stall the U.S. economy into a recession.